hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

     List of patch files to the applied to the extracted source.
 Each file should be given on a separate line.

+.. _Python hook scripts:

 ``pre-configure-hook``
     Custom python script that will be executed before running the ``configure`` script.
 The format of the options is::

         /path/to/the/module.py:name_of_callable

     where the first part is a filesystem path to the python module and the second part is the name of the callable in the module that will be called.
-The callable will be passed two parameters: the ``options`` dictionary from the recipe and the global ``buildout`` dictionary.
+    The callable will be passed three parameters in the following order:

+        1. The ``options`` dictionary from the recipe.

+        2. The global ``buildout`` dictionary.

+        3. A dictionary containing the current ``os.environ`` augmented with the part specific overrides.

     The callable is not expected to return anything.

+    .. note:: The ``os.environ`` is not modified so if the hook script is interested in the environment variable overrides defined for the part it needs to read them from the dictionary that is passed in as the third parameter instead of accessing ``os.environ`` directly.

 ``pre-make-hook``
     Custom python script that will be executed before running